-They can source properties, bid at auction and generally represent you throughout the buying process.
+A buyer's advocate can help you find properties, bid on your behalf at an auction and generally represent you throughout the buying process.

 Estate agents' responsibilities to buyers

-An agent’s responsibility is to the seller, but they are obliged to act responsibly and ethically when dealing with both buyers and sellers.
+Although an agent's responsibility is to the seller, they are also obliged to act responsibly and ethically when dealing with you, the buyer.

-- take your details and provide advice about relevant properties for sale
+- take your details and provide free information advice about relevant properties for sale

 - arrange inspections